phunware/maas-alerts-ios-sdk/README.md

 Requirements
 ------------

-- MaaSCore v1.3.0 or greater
+- PWCore v2.0.0 or greater
-- iOS 6.0 or greater
+- iOS 7.0 or greater
-- Xcode 5 or greater
+- Xcode 6 or greater